Xachaeus/Personal-Portfolio/College Projects/Bullet Hell Game/README.txt

-a bullet hell game because it would involve utilizing an object-oriented approach effectively and efficiently, would require the management of several hundred individual projectiles again in an efficient manner, and would require practice in parallel computing techniques to effectively simulate and control the trajectories of those projectiles.
-I would also have to utilize some basic game design conecepts, such as the visibility of the projectiles and the UI elements, but because the central focus of this project was the programming aspect, I elected not to use any outside assets, and created all of the visuals with built-in drawing functions.
+a bullet hell game because it would involve utilizing an object-oriented approach effectively and efficiently, would require the management of several hundred individual projectiles in an efficient manner, and would require practice in parallel computing techniques to effectively simulate and control the trajectories of those projectiles.
+I would also have to utilize some basic game design conecepts, such as ensuring good visibility of the projectiles and the UI elements.
+Because the central focus of this project was the programming aspect, I elected not to use any outside assets, and created all of the visuals with built-in drawing functions.